 If you use Jira to manage your projects, you can set up an integration with Burp Suite Enterprise Edition.
 Once configured, this enables you to create Jira tickets directly from the results of a scan.
 Integration with both cloud-based and server-based Jira installations is supported.

 If your Jira server is configured to use HTTPS, you need to make sure that it has a CA-signed certificate.
 Burp Suite Enterprise Edition does not currently support integration using self-signed certificates.

 If you want to integrate a cloud-based Jira installation, you first need to create a Jira API token.
 This is used to authenticate communication with Jira.
 If you use a server-based Jira installation, you can skip this step.

-To enable the Jira integration, you first need to configure some basic settings so that the Enterprise server and Jira can communicate.
+To enable Jira integration, you first need to configure some settings so that the Enterprise server and Jira can communicate.
 You also specify the Jira projects for which tickets can be created.

 Once you have configured the integration with Jira, users can manually create tickets for issues, or link an issue to an existing ticket, directly from the scan results.
 You can link an issue to multiple Jira tickets.

 - Log in to Burp Suite Enterprise Edition.